I found an injured bird. What should I do?

 Can I get sick from touching a bird?

-It’s not impossible, but extremely unlikely.
+It’s not impossible, but very unlikely.
 Wash your hands before and after handling a bird.

 For more information on helping injured or orphaned birds, see the Wild Bird Care Centre’s FAQs